maelick/PassMAN/doc/source/userdoc.rst

 If you find any bug, please report it on https://bugs.launchpad.net/passman

 Features
 --------

 - Password generation based on differents algorithms and dictionaries
 - Password management with tags and regex filters
-- CLI interface to the database including commands: list, add, add_tag, remove_tag, remove, password, generate.
+- CLI interface to the database including commands: create, list, add, add_tag, remove_tag, remove, password, generate.
+- CLI interpreter: entering a loop which avoid to load database each time.
+Additional database commands: save.
 - YAML and AES databases.
 - YAML configuration file.
 - Dictionaries included: diceware and diceware8k (de, en, fi, fr, it, nl, sv), latin alphabet, lowercase (nocase) latin alphabet, alphanumerical, base64 and ascii

 Required libraries and softwares
 --------------------------------